opendocsg/slw-judgments-backfill/2012_SGCA_54/report.md

 20     The Judge dismissed the Appellant’s claim.

 21     In arriving at his decision, the Judge first reviewed the relevant case law (see the Judgment at [21]–[45]) after setting out the undisputed facts.
-He noted this court’s decision in _Norwest Holdings Pte Ltd (in liquidation) v Newport Mining Ltd and another appeal_ [2011] 4 SLR 617 (“ _Norwest_ ”) and stated that if the crucial term in the Term Sheet was tantamount to a “subject to contract” clause, then “very strong and exceptional context” must be demonstrated by the Appellant before the _prima facie_ inference that the parties’ intention was not to be bound prior to the execution of the Supplemental Agreement would be displaced (see the Judgment at [23]).
+He noted this court’s decision in _Norwest Holdings Pte Ltd (in liquidation) v Newport Mining Ltd and another appeal_ <span class="citation">[2011] 4 SLR 617</span> (“ _Norwest_ ”) and stated that if the crucial term in the Term Sheet was tantamount to a “subject to contract” clause, then “very strong and exceptional context” must be demonstrated by the Appellant before the _prima facie_ inference that the parties’ intention was not to be bound prior to the execution of the Supplemental Agreement would be displaced (see the Judgment at [23]).
 He noted that “[t]he critical inquiry in resolving the applicable scenario is to determine from the objective evidence whether the parties intended to be _immediately bound_ to perform on the agreed terms or to defer legal relations until formal execution of the written contract” [emphasis in original], and that “[i]mmediacy of performance is the key consideration” (see the Judgment at [34]).

 22     After construing the crucial term (see above at [11]), the Judge held that it had the same effect as a “subject to contract” clause (see the Judgment at [35]).